AlissaSabre/Alissa.UniDic-CWJ.binary/Readme.md

 ## How to use it?

 Use your nuget/MSBuild-compatible development environment to download and install `Alissa.UniDic-CWJ.binary` nuget package into your app project.
-During the build process of  your app (using MSBuild or a compatible build too), a subfolder of name `UniDicCWJ` is created in your `OutDir` (the folder that you will get your `.exe` or `.dll` in), and the binary files of analysis dictionary are copied into it automatically.
+During the build process of your app (using MSBuild or a compatible build tool), a subfolder of name `UniDic-CWJ` is created in your `$(OutDir)` (the folder that you will get your `.exe` or `.dll` in), and the binary files of analysis dictionary are copied into it automatically.

 Due to the large size of the dictionary files and the package size limitation that [nuget.org](https://www.nuget.org/) insists, the dictionary files are split into four nuget packages: the main package `Alissa.UniDic-CWJ.binary` and three supplementary packages.
 You always need the four packages to use UniDic-CWJ analysis dictionary.
-The main package depends on the three supplementary packages, so you need to specify the main package only in your development environment; Supplementary packages are downloaded and installed automatically.
+The main package depends on the three supplementary packages, so you only need to specify the main package in your development environment; supplementary packages should be downloaded and installed automatically.

 Note that this nuget package (or a set of four packages) only contains the binary dictionary files.
 You need to have MeCab (or compatible software) separately.